Shynixn/BlockBall/docs/source/faq/howmysql.rst

     # Database settings

-    # All petblocks are stored in a local file by default.
+    # All player stats are stored in a local file by default.
     # It is recommend to edit these settings when you are using a MySQL database
     # and have got a bigger player-base.
-Also if you want to use the same pets
-    # cross servers.
-(BungeeCord)

     ############################